ooni/ooni.org/content/install/lepidopter.md

 **Step 6.** Select the Lepidopter IMG file in the Restore Backup section.

-**Step 7.
-Select your SD card reader (in the Pi-Crust section) as a location to burn the Lepidopter image to.
+**Step 7.** Select your SD card reader (in the Pi-Crust section) as a location to copy the Lepidopter image to.

 **Important:** Ensure you're selecting your SD card reader, as (accidentally) selecting your hard drive could result in its corruption.

 **Step 8.** Click **[Restore Backup]**.

-Wait for the Lepidopter image to burn to your SD card...
+Wait for the Lepidopter image to get copied to your SD card...

 **Step 9.** Type in your system password to authenticate this.